DSS must be installed on a Linux x86-64 server.

 A minimum of 16 GB of RAM is required.
 More RAM will be required if you intend to load large datasets in memory (for example in the Jupyter notebook component), or for accomodating more users.

-The hard limit on the maximum number of open files for the Unix user account running DSS should be at least 65536 (
+The hard limit on the maximum number of open files for the Unix user account running DSS must be at least 65536 (

 ulimit -Hn).
 For very large DSS instances, larger values may be required.

-The hard limit on the maximum number of user processes for the Unix user account running DSS should be at least 65536 (
+The hard limit on the maximum number of user processes for the Unix user account running DSS must be at least 65536 (

 ulimit -Hu).
 For very large DSS instances, larger values may be required.